Snacks for Football Players – How to Fuel Your Performance

 Pre Workout Snacks Football Players

-Nutrition priorities during your workout include focusing on hydration and replacing carbohydrates used for energy.
+Nutrition priorities during activity nclude focusing on hydration and replacing the carbohydrates used for energy.

-Make sure to take advantage of the half-time break to refuel and rehydrate.
-The added carbohydrates, fluid, and electrolytes from half-time snacks can help keep you going strong though the end of the game.
+Football players should make sure to take advantage of the half-time break to refuel and rehydrate.
+The added carbohydrates, fluid, and electrolytes from half-time snacks can help keep football players going strong though the end of the game.

 Halftime snack ideas for football players include: